Event FAQ

 What Skill Level Do I Need to Have to Attend?

 All experience levels are definitely welcome!
-We have a wide variety of skill levels—some people have next to no experience in programming, some people have decades.
-But the same applies to other areas too!
-We have a wide variety of skill levels in pair programming, teaching, or product building—and these don’t necessarily correlate with years of programming experience.
+We have a wide variety of skill levels – some people have next to no experience in programming, whereas other have decades – but the same applies to other areas too!
+We have a wide variety of skill levels in pair programming, teaching, product building – and these don’t necessarily correlate with years of programming experience.
 The event is as much about learning as it is about building great things.
 Groups are very collaborative and you’ll definitely have the opportunity to work closely with others and push a lot of code.

 Do I Need to Be a Programmer?